ullahsamee/BindCraft-uv/README.md

 python -u ./bindcraft.py --settings './settings_target/PDL1.json' --filters './settings_filters/default_filters.json' --advanced './settings_advanced/default_4stage_multimer.json'
 ```

+> [!IMPORTANT]
-**We recommend to generate at least a 100 final designs passing all filters, then order the top 5-20 for experimental characterisation.** If high affinity binders are required, it is better to screen more, as the ipTM metric used for ranking is not a good predictor for affinity, but has been shown to be a good binary predictor of binding.
+> We recommend to generate at least a 100 final designs passing all filters, then order the top 5-20 for expression.
+If high affinity binders are required, it is better to screen more, as the ipTM metric used for ranking is not a good predictor for affinity, but has been shown to be a good binary predictor of binding.

 Below are explanations for individual filters and advanced settings.